nickhuynhq/Tasker/README.md

 **(October 9, 2022)**
 - Add drag and drop functionality to application
 - Fix bug where clicking done on task does not take it to completed tasks
+- Add haptics and vibration for touchscreen and mobile users
 - Add task count
 - Styling adjustments
-- Add haptics and vibration for touchscreen and mobile users
+- Add Footer section at bottom of page

 ## Project Screenshot